-In the fall, students enroll in VIS 416 Senior Thesis Seminar, are assigned one adviser and select one adviser from the Program in Visual Arts faculty.
+Senior Independent Work–The Creative Thesis.
+In the fall, students enroll in VIS 416 Exhibition Issues and Methods, are assigned a primary adviser, and select a secondary adviser from the Program in Visual Arts faculty.
 Students are assigned shared, semiprivate studios on the second floor of the Lewis Center.
-The creative thesis work is done in consultation with the student’s advisers, their peers, and the director of the program.
+The creative thesis work is done in consultation with each student’s advisers, their peers, and the director of the program.
 Students present their work in an exhibition during the spring term, usually a two-person show with another certificate student or Program 2 student.
 The grade for the senior independent work represents an evaluation of the entire year’s studio work and is the average of two grades: (1) the average of the grades given by the student’s advisers and (2) the average of the grades given by the rest of the visual arts faculty who view the senior exhibition.

 Track in Film and Video

 Students interested in film criticism and analysis may pursue the film history and theory track within the visual arts certificate program while concentrating in another academic department.
 Requirements for this track are summarized below.
 To enter this track, students must have the approval of their department of concentration to submit a written critical/historical thesis on a film-related topic.
 Normally, students in this track must have completed a film production course and a course in film history or theory before being admitted to the program.

 The five visual arts courses that students take in the film and video track must include:

 a) One course in film/video production (VIS 261, 262, 263, 264)